dut-iptv/dut-iptv/README.md

 ## repository.anon.iptv

 ### **Notice: API Updates and Alpha Releases**
 Currently, nearly all providers have changed their APIs or something else happened that rendered those add-ons unusable.
 I do not have contact with the original developer, and it will take some time to get through all the add-ons.
 I only have access to Ziggo GO and are unable to fix other add-ons without having access to other accounts.
-Ziggo GO now works again and is released as an Alpha version.
-If all goes well, I'm planning to try to get KPN iTV and possibly Videoland working again.
+Ziggo GO and KPN iTV now work again and are released as Alpha versions.
+If all goes well, I'm trying to get Videoland working again.
 Unfortunately, I do not have access to anything regarding Dut-EPG, this means that anything replay and VOD related does not work for the time being.
 On the other hand, I was able to add a feature to watch recordings from Ziggo GO.
 I hope to add such alternatives to compensate for replay, until I figure out Dut-EPG.
 If anyone has any idea, feel free to create an issue with the 'enhancement' tag.

 ### About

--Watch ~CanalDigitaal~/~F1 TV~/KPN/~NLZiet~/~Telenet (BE)~/~Telfort~/~T-Mobile~/~Videoland~/~XS4ALL~/Ziggo Live TV and content from anywhere in the EU
+-Watch ~CanalDigitaal~/~F1 TV~/KPN/~NLZiet~/~Telenet (BE)~/Telfort/~T-Mobile~/Videoland (WIP)/XS4ALL/Ziggo Live TV and content from anywhere in the EU

 ### Features